 It’s not the most exciting destination in France – in-fact, it’s pretty damn boring.
-The Arc de Triomphe has significant historical value and its proximity to other great attractions makes worthy of a spot on your “places to take selfies” list while visiting Paris.
+The Arc de Triomphe has significant historical value and cultural value and its proximity to other great attractions makes worthy of a spot on your “places to take selfies” list while visiting Paris.

 European history buffs will appreciate the Arc de Triomphe – it’s located in the middle of Place Charles de Gaulle, an intersection of 12 avenues around the monument in the middle of Paris!